aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * A list of dictionaries containing the workflow executions matching the AssetId.

   Raises:
-  * 200: Workflow executions returned sucessfully.
+  * 200: Workflow executions returned successfully.
   * 404: Not found
   * 500: Internal server error